sec-lm/seclm/README.md

 #### End users
 End users can identify the program running inside by combining the user-data.iso and the pubkey hash in the attestation report.
 The service provider should provide these together with the service.
+We provide a [python library](https://pypi.org/project/seclm/) to help users to pin the pubkey in their applications.

 ## How to verify the attestation report and the measurement result?